 Before we begin

-No topical treatment can compare with a healthy and hydrated internal system.
-Though it’s tempting to snack on comfort foods when you’re totally stressed out by wedding planning, try to keep your diet clean with lots of fruits, vegetables, water, and herbal teas.
-If you have a serious inflammatory condition like acne, eczema, or rosacea, switch to an anti-inflammatory diet (no dairy, no wheat, no alcohol) and consider seeing a naturopath to help you narrow in on additional foods that may be causing excess inflammation in your body.
+No topical treatment can compare with a healthy internal system.
+Though it’s tempting to snack on comfort foods when you’re stressed, try to keep your diet clean with lots of fruits, vegetables, water, and herbal teas.
+If you have a serious inflammatory condition like acne, eczema, or rosacea, switch to an anti-inflammatory diet (no dairy, no wheat, no alcohol) and consider seeing a naturopath to help you narrow in on additional foods that may be causing inflammation in your body.

 Acne & PIH

-For acne and post inflammatory hyperpigmentation (PIH), the earlier you start, the better.
-Brides that are suffering from acne should start seeing a pro at minimum 6 months before the wedding, but ideally 9 months prior if you are suffering from severe cystic acne.
-Begin by booking appointments every two weeks.
-Your esthetician will treat your skin to a series of deep exfoliation treatments and nutrient therapies to kill acne-causing bacteria and speed cell turnover.
+For acne and post-inflammatory hyperpigmentation (PIH), the earlier you start, the better.
+Brides with acne should start seeing a pro at minimum 6 months before the wedding, but ideally 9 months prior, especially if you have cystic acne.
+Begin with appointments every two weeks.
+Your aesthetician will treat your skin to a series of deep exfoliation treatments and nutrient therapies to kill acne-causing bacteria and speed cell turnover.
 After a few months, you can move to a 3-week cycle to lift the remaining hyperpigmentation and continue improving the tone and texture of your skin.

 Eczema & Rosacea

-Add a gentle exfoliator to your regimen like my TCA Multi-Acid Face Peel.
+Add a gentle exfoliator to your regimen like the TCA Multi-Acid Face Peel.
 This safe treatment will help increase cell turnover without further drying or irritating your sensitive complexion.
-Use it once weekly to enhance collagen production.
-Twice daily, treat your skin with hydrating, nourishing serums.
-My PSC Peptide Serum reduces inflammation and infuses skin with moisture while improving skin tone.
+Use it once weekly to enhance skin brightness and firmness.
+Twice daily, treat your skin with a hydrating, nourishing serum.
+Our EGF Activating Serum is especially good at reducing inflammation and encouraging healing.

-In between appointments, use my TCA Multi-Acid Face Peel once a week.
-Apply my EGF Activating Serum and HA Hydrating Serum twice daily and add microneedling to your routine 5-7 times per week.
+In between appointments, use the TCA Multi-Acid Face Peel once a week.
+Apply EGF Activating Serum and HA Hydrating Serum twice daily and add microneedling to your routine 5-7 times per week.
 This regimen will help boost your collagen production and fade dark spots.
 And remember—stay out of the sun and wear sunscreen!

-If you have serious body acne, consider booking an appointment with an esthetician or dermatologist a few months before your wedding.
+If you have serious body acne, consider booking an appointment with an aesthetician or dermatologist a few months before your wedding.
 In most cases, good at-home body care can solve mild skin issues, but if you have a serious problem, better to leave it to a professional who can offer you safe extractions, peels, and even phototherapy treatments to reduce your acne.

-Use my TCA Multi-Acid Body Peel once a week starting three months before the wedding.
+Use our TCA Multi-Acid Body Peel once a week starting three months before the wedding.
 This gentle peel is great for all skin types.
 It helps kill acne-causing bacteria, soften keratosis pilaris, and even diminish eczema.
 Even if you don’t have any of these concerns, it can help brighten and hydrate so you’re excited to show off your shoulders in your wedding gown.